October 2021 Northeast Pacific bomb cyclone

-An extremely powerful extratropical bomb cyclone began in late October 2021 in the Northeast Pacific and struck the Western United States and Western Canada.
+An extremely powerful extratropical cyclone began in late October 2021 in the Northeast Pacific and struck the Western United States and Western Canada.
 The storm was the third and the most powerful cyclone in a series of powerful storms that struck the region within a week.
 The cyclone tapped into a large atmospheric river and underwent explosive intensification, becoming a bomb cyclone on October 24.
 The bomb cyclone had a minimum central pressure of 942 mbar at its peak, making it the most powerful cyclone recorded in the Northeast Pacific.
 The system had severe impacts across Western North America, before dissipating on October 26.
 The storm shattered multiple pressure records across parts of the Pacific Northwest.
 Additionally, the bomb cyclone was the most powerful storm on record to strike the region, in terms of minimum central pressure.
 The bomb cyclone brought powerful gale-force winds and flooding to portions of Western North America.
 At its height, the storm cut the power to over 370,500 customers across the Western U.S. and British Columbia.
 The storm killed at least two people; damage from the storm was estimated at several hundred million dollars (2021 USD).
 The bomb cyclone was compared to the Columbus Day Storm of 1962, in terms of ferocity.

 Meteorological history

 In late October 2021, a Pineapple express, an atmospheric river that often affects Western North America, opened into the Pacific Northwest, channeling a series of three powerful cyclones into the region.
-On October 21, the first storm, the extratropical remnant of Severe Tropical Storm Namtheun reached the Northeast Pacific, undergoing explosive intensification and developing into a bomb cyclone on October 21, reaching an extratropical peak of 951 mbar, while situated off the coast of the Pacific Northwest.
+On October 21, the first storm, the extratropical remnant of Severe Tropical Storm Namtheun reached the Northeast Pacific, undergoing explosive cyclogenesis and developing into a bomb cyclone on October 21, reaching an extratropical peak of 951 mbar, while situated off the coast of the Pacific Northwest.
 Namtheun's remnant brought heavy rain and powerful winds to the Pacific Northwest during this time.
 Afterward, the system curved northward and then north-northwestward, while gradually weakening, before being absorbed into another approaching extratropical cyclone from the west, late on October 22.
 This second cyclone also developed into a powerful storm, peaking at 970 mbar in the Gulf of Alaska; however, the system curved northwestward and stayed out at sea.